Hello friends! in this article, we will explain the block diagram of a computer and its various components.

 - Then the output unit receives the final processed output.

-With this, we have come to the end of this tutorial on the block diagram of the computer.
+With this, we have come to the end of this tutorial on the block diagram of a computer and its components.
 I hope this will help you with your understanding of computers.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.